 My specialty is stress related.
 I can help you "medically" if you experience depression, hopelessness, fears, anxieties, PTSD, sleeplessness and nightmares, as well as extreme body aches and pains like bad backs that require injections, restless leg syndrome, fibromyalgia, and painless childbirth.
 And I can also help you "clinically" stop smoking, make healthier food choices, gain a lot more energy, self confidence and motivation as well as help you perform better at sports and on the job.I come to your home, office or we can meet at a safe outside location.

-My clients are among the elite in Southern California and often can't come to me so I go to them.
-Therefore, I don't work out of an office.
+In 2015, I closed my office in Los Angeles and moved 120 miles north to Bakersfield to care for my aging parents.
+Since then, and because a lot of my clients are either among the elite or are corporations in Southern California, I now go to them.
+Therefore, I don't work out of an office anymore.
 And I'm one of the very few hypnotists out there who can help you with multiple issues at once, so write them down and have the list with you.

 What exactly is hypnosis?
 Thanks to the movie industry, most people believe the word hypnosis means mind control, is against their religion and is used only on the weak minded.
 Actually, that's not hypnosis at all; that's brain washing which was used in combination with mind altering drugs during war times.